Francis Weekes (settler): Long Island years

-Weekes left Providence around 1641 and moved to New Amsterdam, where his family lived before relocating to Gravesend, Long Island around 1645.
+Weekes left Providence around 1641 and moved to New Amsterdam, where his family lived before relocating to Gravesend, Long Island around 1645, where he was among the original lot owners in Lady Deborah Moody's planned settlement.
+On 25 March 1650, he was appointed arbitrator in a dispute between Thomas Cornell and Lady Moody.
 In 1657, he served as a selectman in Hempstead, Long Island, where town records show he owned cattle and maintained significant landholdings.

 By 1661, the Weekes family had settled in Oyster Bay, Long Island, where Francis owned a home, a home lot, and ten acres of farmland.
 Around 1673, he moved to a homestead located half a mile east in Oyster Bay Cove, where he spent his remaining years.

-In Oyster Bay, Weekes served in various civic roles, including as surveyor, arbitrator of land disputes, and in 1664 was chosen along with Jacob Young and John Cole to negotiate the purchase of Matinecock land from local Native Americans.
+In Oyster Bay, Weekes served in various civic roles, including as surveyor and arbitrator of land disputes.
+In 1664, he was chosen along with Jacob Young and John Cole to negotiate the purchase of Matinecock land from local Native Americans.

 In 1673, Weekes divided his lands among his sons through a series of deeds, reserving his homestead for his youngest son Daniel with the stipulation that Daniel provide him with "two Bushels of good Winter wheat yearly, and every year during my natural life and eight Bushels of Endian corn, and ye moiety, or half of ye fruit of my orchard yearly during my life."

 Family

 Weekes married Elizabeth (surname unknown) around 1640.
 They had eight children born between 1641 and 1654, whose baptisms were recorded at the Dutch Reformed Church in New Amsterdam.

-Elizabeth Weekes became a Quaker and was fined in 1658 in Hempstead for "meeting in the woods, where there were two Quakers—the one of them as named, the wife of Francis Weekes."
+Elizabeth Weekes became a Quaker and was fined in 1658 in Hempstead for attending a meeting in the woods with Quakers.
 The fine was levied for "absenting herself from public worship and profaning the Lord's day."